Gender Pay Gap Report

 We are committed to promoting equality of opportunity for all staff and job applicants.
 We aim to create a working environment in which everyone is able to make best use of their skills, free from discrimination or harassment and in which all decisions are based on merit.
 We do not discriminate against staff on the basis of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.

 We employ people of many different backgrounds and heritages and are proud of our diversity.
 We promote this throughout the year by celebrating a variety of cultural and religious festivals.
 In 2023, we introduced a new Hybrid Working Policy aimed at giving colleagues greater flexibility around remote working.
-This will advantage both men and women and should enable both to balance their home and work lives.
+This advantages both men and women and enables those that can work from home to better balance their home and work lives.

 Gender Pay Gap

 In the information below, the Mean and Median Hourly Pay and Bonus Gaps between men and women are expressed as a percentage difference to the men’s pay and bonus values.
 This means that a positive value indicates a gap in favour of men and a negative value in favour of women.
-You can see that the statistics on the Median Hourly Pay Gap in the chart below show that women have been earning comparatively more than men over the past 6 years but that based on the Average Hourly Pay Gap, men's pay rates have been higher than women's.
+You can see that the statistics on the Median Hourly Pay Gap in the chart below show that women have been earning comparatively more than men for 5 of the past 7 years but that based on the Average Hourly Pay Gap, men's pay rates have been consistently higher than women's.

 Mean Gender Pay Gap

-This means that men earn on average 6% more than women.
-In 2021, the gap was 2.5% and so we can see a slight widening of the gap compared with the previous year.
+This means that men earn on average 12% more than women.
+In 2021/2, the gap was 6% and so we can see a widening of the gap compared with the previous year.
+This could be partly because there has been a significant increase in the number of men in the Lower Middle Quartile since the previous year as we have recruited in the external market.

 Median Gender Pay Gap

-This means that men earn 1.8% more than women when we look at the midpoint for both genders and so we are very close to pay parity based on this measure.
+This demonstrates that men earn 6.3% more than women when we look at the midpoint for both genders.
+This compares with a gap of 1.8% between men and women last year.

 Gender Bonus Gap